- Trend 1: The Power of Visual Content and Immersive Experiences in Real Estate

 Key Takeaways

 Today’s real estate professionals are leaning in heavily to assets like immersive visuals and video tours to boost engagement and listing velocity.
-But, it’s also important to localize your marketing efforts to adapt to the way consumers search for homes in 2025.
-Social media is another way to reach potential clients, with video serving as the most popular format.
-Real estate professionals should also consider CRMs for improved lead generation and analytics to measure return on investment (ROI).
+But, it’s also important to localize your marketing efforts to adapt to the way consumers search for homes in 2026.
+Social media is another way to reach potential clients, with short-form, social-native video serving as the most popular format.
+Real estate professionals should also consider CRMs for improved lead generation and AI-assisted analytics to measure return on investment (ROI).

 Frequently Asked Questions (FAQs)

-In 2025, real estate professionals are finding success by combining strong visual appeal with precision targeting.
-While social media platforms like Facebook and Instagram remain powerful, thanks to their robust user base and location-based targeting, the popularity of short-form video has made TikTok popular, as well.
+In 2026, real estate professionals are finding success by combining strong visual appeal with precision targeting.
+While social media platforms like Facebook and Instagram remain powerful, thanks to their robust user base and location-based targeting, the continued dominance of short-form, social-native video has made platforms like TikTok and YouTube Shorts increasingly popular, as well.

-For intent-driven targeting, Google Ads is still the top contender for business’ ad dollars.
+For intent-driven targeting, Google Ads and Google Local Inventory are still the top contenders for marketing spend.
 Today’s serious homebuyers and sellers search using terms like “homes for sale in [city]” or “real estate agents near me.”
-Agents can capture clients with retargeting ads and video-based ads to stay in front of clients throughout their house-hunting journey.
+Agents can capture clients with retargeting ads, video-based ads, and local-first placements to stay in front of clients throughout their house-hunting journey.

 How much should a real estate agent spend on digital marketing?